-1.6.4 Photowires: Alternative Viewpoints
+1.6.5 Photowires: Early-Stage Draft Photomontages (Alternative Viewpoints)

-Photomontage imagery was captured to represent the receptors were included for further assessment following the visual baseline exercise.
-In some instances, viewpoints were chosen to represent multiple visual receptors which were nearby but not necessarily exactly at that viewpoint.
-All photomontage imagery from all viewpoints (a total of 35 No. viewpoints) were progressed to a draft stage - 'Photowires'.
-A selection of 15 No. Viewpoints were then selected for inclusion in the Photomontage Booklet, which includes assessment of cumulative effects with other wind energy developments.
-The viewpoints selected for the Photomontage Booklet represent the most sensitive receptors where open visibility of the proposed turbines occur and provide a good geographical spread of views surrounding the site.
-In many instances, viewpoints were not progressed from Photowire stage as the proposed turbines are almost entirely screened from view by intervening landscape features.
-Or else, photowires might not have been selected for the final Photomontage Booklet as another nearby viewpoint was felt to be a better representation of views from receptors in a particular area, or represented a greater number of sensitive receptors.
-All Photowires are included in Appendix 14-5: Photowire Visualisation Booklet, Prefixed by the term 'PW' in Chapter 14.
+Photomontage imagery was captured from a total of 33 no. viewpoints in the LVIA Study Area to represent the receptors scoped in for further assessment following the visual baseline exercise in the main Chapter 13.
+In some instances, viewpoints were chosen to represent multiple visual receptors nearby yet not necessarily exactly at that viewpoint.
+All photomontage images from all viewpoints were progressed to the early 'draft' stage called 'photowires'.
+From these, 15 no. viewpoints (VP01-VP15) were selected for inclusion in the EIAR Volume 2: Photomontage Booklet, which includes the comprehensive assessment of cumulative effects with other wind energy developments.
+Those 15 viewpoints selected for the Photomontage Booklet represent the most sensitive receptors where open visibility of the proposed turbines occur and provide a good geographical spread of views surrounding the site.

+The remaining 18 no. viewpoints were maintained in early 'draft' stage as photowires, classified as 'Type 3 Visualisations' in the LI TGN 06/19, 2019, and are presented in Appendix 13-5: Photowire Visualisation Booklet, named PW-A through PW-R. The 18 no. photowires, comprising panoramic images with overlain wirelines, are used to aid discussions in Chapter 13, but do not form part of the assessment of visual effects included in Appendix 13-3: Photomontage Visual Impact Assessment Tables.

-Photowires are early-stage photomontage visualisations comprising panoramic photos with overlain wirelines (classified as 'Type 3 Visualisations' in the LI TGN 06/19, 2019).
-The 20 No. photowire viewpoints were not selected for inclusion in the Photomontage Booklet due to their limited visibility of the Proposed turbines.
-As such, these photowires do not form part of the assessment of visual effects included in Appendix 14-3: Viewpoint Assessment Tables.
-However, all photowires are presented within Appendix 14-5 and comprehensively discussed in Chapter 14 in order to illustrate certain points made in Section 14.7 'Likely Significant Landscape and Visual Effects' of that chapter.
-The locations of photowire viewpoints in Appendix 14-5 are marked in Figure 14-16 of the main report; the icons are labelled as 'PW' (e.g., PW-A to PW-T).
-As per the LI TGN 06/19 (2019) guidance, all photowires are presented in Appendix 14-5 on A3 paper within a 27-degree field of view including a 150% enlargement factor as the Proposed Wind Farm is presented.
+Photowires were not progressed from the 'draft' stage as they indicated either that the proposed turbines were almost entirely screened from view by intervening landscape features, or because it was determined that another nearby viewpoint was a better representation of views from receptors in a particular area or represented a greater number of sensitive receptors.
+However, all photowires are presented within Appendix 13-5 and comprehensively discussed in Chapter 13 in order to illustrate certain points made in Section 13.7 'Likely Significant Landscape and Visual Effects' of that chapter.
+The locations of photowire viewpoints PW-A through PW-R in Appendix 13-5 are marked in Figure 13-15 of the main report.
+As per the LI TGN 06/19 (2019) guidance, all photowires are presented in Appendix 13-5 on A3 paper within a 27-degree field of view including a 150% enlargement factor as the Proposed Wind Farm is presented.